gelinger777/jarvis/readme.md

 * `/sources` contains all the source files for all the modules without any build configurations and scripts
 * `/notes` general notes about different aspects of the project, `.todo` files are used with `sublime text` (with `PlainTasks` plugin enabled)
-* `/dist` all the artifacts from build
+* `/dist` default location for all the artifacts
-    * `/app` binary distributions of different services
+    * `/bin` binary distributions of different services
-    * `/config` all the configurations for different services
+    * `/conf` all the configurations for different services
-    * `/data` this is the convention for storage location, all the data streams persisted by eventstore are located here by default

 ## Conventions